Finite-time singularity of the stochastic harmonic map flow: Proof of Theorem

 In order to lighten the notations we also denote by $\tau=\tau ^\beta(\cdot ,z)$, and $h=h(\cdot ,z)$.
 Take any $0<\epsilon<1$, and fix $\mu\geq\bar\mu(\epsilon)$, $\delta\leq \bar\delta(\epsilon)$ and $\lambda=\lambda _{\epsilon ,\delta ,\lambda _0}(t)$ as in Lemma \ref{lem:subsolution_f}, where $\lambda _0>0$ is chosen such that

 so that we know by Lemma \ref{lem:subsolution_f}, that the map $f_0:=\psi_{\epsilon ,\mu ,\lambda_0,\xi}$ defined as in \eqref{ansatz_psi}, fulfills

 with blow-up at $t=T_{\lambda _0}$.
 Our strategy is to take $h_0\geq f_0|_{t=0}$, compare $g:=h(h_0,z,\cdot )-z$ with this ansatz, and then conclude by Remark \ref{rem:blow_up} that blow-up of $h$ happens before $t_+$.
-For that purpose it remains however to chose $h_0$ in such a way \eqref{ineq_boundary} holds.
+For that purpose it remains however to choose $h_0$ in such a way that \eqref{ineq_boundary} holds.
 Note that if $h_0\in V_\beta $ is taken such that